 You Have Enough Material

 So how many songs are enough?
 That really depends on how long a set the booker/promoter is requesting.
 So never accept a gig for which you don't have the songs to play.
 You obviously don't want to say yes to the show and then frantically try to write the songs to fill it — you won't end up putting your best foot forward.
 If you can't fill at least a 30-minute set, you might want to stack a few more tracks before you start seeking out some live performance slots.
 The bottom line is: ask how long you need to be on stage for your set.

 You Are Comfortable on Stage

 This one is a tricky one.
-The idea of playing a live show for the first time is bound to be intimidating, at least on some level, and if the notion of climbing up on stage fills you with apprehension, that DOES NOT mean that you're not ready to tackle live music.
+The idea of playing a live show for the first time is bound to be intimidating, at least on some level, and if the notion of climbing on stage fills you with far too much apprehension, you're probably just not ready to tackle live music.

 Any seasoned live artist will tell you you're always going to be nervous before a show.
 And there's nothing wrong with having a little adrenalin from nervous energy drive you while you're playing.
 But don't underestimate how different playing to a room of people is from practicing on your own in your basement, garage studio or anything else you've done.

 Before you book your first gig, try playing a few parties, for friends, in front of the family or rocking out for your co-workers — anything you can do to get accustomed to playing your own music in front of people while maintaining your calm.
 It's also a good idea to practice talking between your songs.

 You don't need rehearsed stage banter, but you do need to be comfortable enough to say a few words to the crowd here and there without feeling faint.
 This kind of practice will help give you a realistic gauge as to what playing your show will be like, which will increase your confidence so you feel more free to focus on delivering a good set.

 Here are a few ideas to consider to chat with about the audience: